elmin387/elmin387/README.md

 Hi there,

-I am Junior Front-End developer with several years experience in Techical support, IT support and Engineering
+I am Junior Front-End developer and IT enthusiast.

+Please check my projects :)